UCR-Research-Computing/UCR-Research-Computing.github.io/pages/ursa_major.md

 UCR's strategic approach to Ursa Major resource allocation ensures equitable access for researchers, prioritizing projects with significant potential for impact.
 The framework supports both high-value and exploratory projects through a allocation system, optimizing cloud resource distribution and enhancing research capabilities.

-- **Explore:** These allocations are designed for small and exploratory use.
+- **Explore Allocations:** These allocations are designed for small and exploratory use.
-- **Advanced:** This allocation is both value and time-bound, intended for substantial research projects that demonstrate potential value through grants, papers, or publications.
+- **Advanced Allocations:** This allocation is both value and time-bound, intended for substantial research projects that demonstrate potential value through grants, papers, or publications.
 Allocation scheduling is strategic to accommodate and optimize large project resources.

 #### **Requesting a URS Major Resource Allocation:**